 Some folks are late bloomers and not every kid achieves the hopes his or her parents hold.
 Patience gives both horses and children the room to grow into who God made them to be.

-Help them make the most of who they are today.
+Help others make the most of who they are today.
 You never know what may happen years from now.
 Julia Child didn’t write a cookbook until she was fifty years old.
-Vera Wang entered the fashion industry at forty, a failed figure skater.
+Vera Wang, a failed figure skater, entered the fashion industry at forty.
 Colonel Sanders didn’t franchise KFC until he was sixty-two years old!

 Saul of Tarsus failed miserably as a career persecutor, but made history as the Apostle Paul.